 The SDA's objective is to increase awareness of nutrition related issues, health care, and the importance of the dietetic profession, as well as provide members with volunteer and shadowing opportunities to prepare for their post graduate endeavors.
 Anyone interested in nutrition and other related health care fields are encouraged to become part of the organization!
 If you are interested in joining or have any questions, please feel free to contact the SDA at email@example.com.

 UPSOTA is an official campus organization comprised of students who are interested in, or are pursuing a degree in, occupational therapy.
-Membership is open to students enrolled in the University of Pittsburgh Master of Occupational Therapy (MOT) program or to undergraduate students at the University of Pittsburgh who are working toward a graduate degree in occupational therapy.
+Membership is open to students enrolled in the Doctor of Occupational Therapy (OTD) program or to undergraduate students at the University of Pittsburgh who are working toward a graduate degree in occupational therapy.
 Members function to promote occupational therapy as a profession in Pittsburgh and the surrounding areas.
 UPSOTA members participate in and promote activities such as attendance at state and national occupational therapy conferences, social events that enhance the students' educational experiences, and community service events.